Rhetoric of science

 Rhetoric of science is a body of scholarly literature exploring the notion that the practice of science is a rhetorical activity.
-It emerged following a number of similarly-oriented disciplines during the late 20th century, including the disciplines of sociology of scientific knowledge, history of science, and philosophy of science, but it is practiced most fully by rhetoricians in departments of English, speech, and communication.
+It emerged after a number of similarly oriented topics of research and discussion during the late 20th century, including the sociology of scientific knowledge, history of science, and philosophy of science, but it is practiced most typically by rhetoricians in academic departments of English, speech, and communication.

 Overview

 Rhetoric is best known as a discipline that studies the means and ends (i.e., methods and goals) of persuasion.
-Science, meanwhile, is typically seen as the discovery and recording of knowledge about the natural world.
-A key contention of rhetoric of science is that the practice of science itself is, to varying degrees, persuasive.
+Science, meanwhile, is typically considered to be the discovery and recording of knowledge about nature.
+A major contention of the rhetoric of science is that the practice of science itself is, to varying degrees, persuasive.
 The study of science from the viewpoint of rhetoric variously examines modes of inquiry, logic, argumentation, the ethos of scientific practitioners, the structures of scientific publications, and the character of scientific discourse and debates.

 For instance, scientists must convince their community of scientists that their research is based on sound scientific method.
-From a rhetorical point of view, scientific method involves problem-solution topoi (the materials of discourse) that demonstrate observational and experimental competence (arrangement or order of discourse or method), and as a means of persuasion, offer explanatory and predictive power.
+In terms of rhetoric, the scientific method involves problem-solution topoi (the materials of discourse) that demonstrate observational and experimental competence (arrangement or order of discourse or method), and as a means of persuasion, offer explanatory and predictive power.
 Experimental competence is itself a persuasive topos.
 Rhetoric of science is a practice of suasion that is an outgrowth of some of the canons of rhetoric.